united-neux/CAD_to_OpenMC/README.md

 We will show a few very simple uses-cases below to get you started using CAD_to_OpenMC, starting with a simply utility script, and then some more examples showing a few of the options later.

 ## Simple utility script
 This is the fastest way of getting up and running.
-A very basic script to process the file 'geometry.step' into a geometry useful for OpenMC in the 'geometry.h5m':
+A very basic script to process a file called 'geometry.step' into a geometry useful for OpenMC in the 'geometry.h5m'-file:
 ```python
 import CAD_to_OpenMC.assembly as ab